 Then I decided to move most of my bond portfolio into GICs (guaranteed certificates, think T-bills), which I did in early November at rates ranging from 3.4% to 3.75% for 5 years.

-My Strategy is now centered around the following 8 concepts:
+My Strategy to protect and grow my wealth is now centered around the following 8 concepts:

 #1.
 I don’t want to go back to work again, full-time, ever.
 If I do go back to work, it’s because I want to, not because I have to, so even if sh*t hits the fan, the assets held in my personal portfolio need to be safe enough to last me for a lifetime.